ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-bar-series/index.md

 }]
 ```

-In the snippet above we are using the `'iphone'` as the only `yKey`, to show revenue per quarter for this product alone.
+In the snippet above we are using `'iphone'` as the `yKey`, to show revenue per quarter for this product.
 Using this simple series config produces the following chart:

 <chart-example title='Regular Column Series' name='regular-column' type='generated'></chart-example>